w3f/polkadot-wiki/docs/learn-legitimate-projects.md

 A legitimate team will never ask you to send them funds in order to participate in a crowdloan.
 That being said, some teams have been doing token sales or swaps in an attempt to get a head start in raising funds for the upcoming auctions, but these are not crowdloans and they imply full trust in the team.
 So, if you plan to participate in these token swaps make sure the project is reputable and that you're getting the correct information through their official site and social media channels.

-Similarly, several centralised exchanges are creating ways to participate to crowdloans through their platforms, but also some wallets are integrating crowdloan functionality to their apps and more are sure to follow.
+Similarly, several centralised exchanges are creating ways to participate in crowdloans through their platforms, but also some wallets are integrating crowdloan functionality to their apps and more are sure to follow.
 Any legitimate effort should be using the native crowdloans module in the background and simply offer a more streamlined experience for the user.
 Making sure that's the case is necessary before using these services, but in any case it still involves trusting the exchange or the service provider.